 Made in Japan, For Japan: The Legacy of Famicom Expansion

 - The N64DD (Nintendo 64 Disk Drive) was released only in Japan in 1999.
-It was made to increase the N64's abilities.
+It was made to increase the experience, better graphics, and downloadable content.

-The N64DD (Nintendo 64 Disk Drive) used a unique disk format that stored data on disks similar to floppy disks.
+- The N64DD (Nintendo 64 Disk Drive) used a unique disk format that stored data on disks similar to floppy disks.

-Despite having a few games made just for the N64DD (Nintendo 64 Disk Drive), the accessory didn't do well.
+- Despite having a few games made just for the N64DD (Nintendo 64 Disk Drive), the accessory didn't do well.

-It was released too late, and CD-ROM technology was becoming more popular in gaming.
+- It was released too late, and CD-ROM technology was becoming more popular in gaming.

-Notably, the N64DD (Nintendo 64 Disk Drive) included several games such as:
+Notably, the N64DD (Nintendo 64 Disk Drive) included several games, such as:

 - "The Legend of Zelda: Ocarina of Time" expansion (known as "Ocarina of Time: Master Quest")